SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Motion list

 #### Motions used in round 1 & 2
-1. This house, .as Aditya, would give Shreya the elixir.
+1. This house, as Aditya, would give Shreya the elixir.

 Infoslide: There is a real and fully functional love elixir, although it is very rare.
 You manage to acquire a vial capable of making any person fall madly and permanently in love with you.
 You are Aditya.
 For the past 4 years, you have been deeply in love with Shreya.
 You are very good friends, but nothing more.
 Shreya has put you in the friend zone and is in a happy relationship with Rahul.
 Your friends also tell you that she is out of your league.